sitespeedio/sitespeed.io/docs/_posts/2016-12-01-speed-index-and-video.md

 Your browser does not support the video tag.
 </video>

 Using only <code>--video</code> you will record the screen but not collect metrics.
+If you only use <code>--speedIndex</code> we will collect the metrics and delete the video.

 With 4.1 you have Docker container that you can run anywhere (on your local machine, in the cloud, on your servers etc) and collect Speed Index from Chrome and Firefox.
 And that makes us really happy :)